 “How do you choose what type of wire to use?”

-“How do you tie the wire onto the D-ring properly?”
+“How long should it be?”“How do you tie the wire onto the D-ring properly?”

 Using hanging wire and D-rings is one of the most common and most trusted types of picture hanging methods available.
 And what’s challenging about it is dealing with the picture wire itself.

 Today, we’re putting picture wire into the spotlight and showing you how to properly tie it in order to successfully and securely hang your picture frames in this article.